Label-efficient Time Series Representation Learning: A Review: Discussion and Future Directions

 \section{Discussion and Future Directions}

-In this section, we outline potential future research directions that stem from the insights garnered through our review of label-efficient techniques for time series representation learning.
-As the field continues to evolve, several key avenues emerge that hold promise for advancing the state-of-the-art in efficient and effective time series analysis.
+In this section, we outline the pros and cons of the above categories, as well as the potential future research directions that stem from the insights, garnered through our review of label-efficient techniques for time series representation learning.